where-to-eat

 A tiny bar in Santa Cruz where hams hang from every inch of ceiling.

-The interior is atmospheric to the point of theatrical.
-Coffee is properly made, tostadas are generous.
-Yes, tourists come here, but the setting justifies the visit.
+Tourists come here, but the setting justifies the visit.
 The terrace on the small plaza is perfect for morning coffee.

-Tapas essentials
+Tapas Essentials

+Carrillada is pork cheeks braised slowly until falling apart.
 The signature dish of Seville.
 Order this everywhere and compare versions.

-The serranito
+The Serranito

 The serranito is Seville's sandwich: grilled pork loin, cured ham, and green pepper on a roll, sometimes with tomato.
 Every bar has a version.
-It is simple, satisfying, and distinctly sevillano.
-Order one standing at a bar counter for the full experience.
+It's simple, satisfying, and distinctly sevillano.

 Seafood